 7 Easy Ways To Turn Trader Joe's Cauliflower Gnocchi Into A Delicious, Anti-Inflammatory Dinner

 It's no secret that the healthy food world is obsessed with Trader Joe's Cauliflower Gnocchi.
 If you make them the right way (here's the secret!), they're the perfect quick, gluten-free dinner to satisfy any pasta craving.
-Cauliflower is one of the best anti-inflammatory foods around, but combined with research-backed inflammation-fighting foods like cardamom, sweet potato, kale, and extra-virgin olive oil, it becomes one of the healthiest dinners around.
+Cauliflower is one of the best anti-inflammatory foods around, but combined with research-backed inflammation-fighting foods like cardamom1, sweet potato, kale, and extra-virgin olive oil2, it becomes one of the healthiest dinners around.
 Plus, now Trader Joe's has added a kale variety, which you can swap in to boost the health benefits of these meals even more.

 With that in mind, we created seven anti-inflammatory pasta sauces to jazz up an easy 10-minute dinner.

 This recipe takes classic pesto and turns it into a bright, vaguely Middle Eastern–inspired dish, perfect for when you're in the doldrums of winter.
 Plus, the lime zest and juice contain skin-boosting vitamin C to brighten any seasonal dullness.
 Just add a handful of basil, 3 cloves of garlic, lime juice and zest, a pinch of salt, a pinch of ground cardamom, and a handful of pistachios to a blender or food processor fitted with the metal blade.
 Process, drizzling in olive oil until a sauce forms, until smooth with some texture.
 Pan-fry the gnocchi until crispy using no water, then toss with the sauce and serve immediately.